 Large Program Eligibility

 For JCMT Large Programs a Co-I from outside a regional affiliation may not access raw or reduced data (during the proprietary period/prior to publication) but can have access to data products – i.e. source catalogues.
 Please note that Canadian astronomers can participate in any of the JCMT Large Programs.
-Finally we warmly welcome Vietnam, Thailand and Malaysian astronomers: these regions now have “observer” status with the JCMT.
+Finally we warmly welcome Vietnam, Thailand, Malaysia and Indonesian astronomers: these regions now have “observer” status with the JCMT.

 For the purpose of applying for observing time with JCMT, the definition of regional affiliation varies amongst the partner nations: